 - December 1 for January entry

-3) International applicants must apply to MEd by:
+3) International applicants are encouraged to apply to MEd by:

 Applicants may be granted credit for up to two graduate term courses completed before application to the Master of Education program and taken in another program at the University of Windsor or at another accredited institution.